skirtley/desk-jockey-gm/wp-content/plugins/contact-form-7-to-database-extension/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html
 Requires at least: 3.2.1
-Tested up to: 3.9.1
+Tested up to: 4.0
-Stable tag: 2.8.9
+Stable tag: 2.8.15

 Saves submitted form data to the database and allow you to export the data to a file and use short codes to display it.

 == Description ==

-Find detailed information, including a video tutorial on the <a href="http://cfdbplugin.com/">CFDB Plugin Site</a>

-The "CFDB" plugin saves contact form submissions to your WordPress database and provides short codes to retrieve and display the data.
+The "CFDB" plugin saves contact form submissions to your WordPress database and provides and administration page and short codes to view and display the data.
-See the CFDB Documentation Site
+Video tutorial on the <a href="http://cfdbplugin.com/">CFDB Plugin Site</a>

 By simply installing the plugin, it will automatically begin to capture submissions from: